Shadwell death: Girl, 11, dies as chemicals found in east London building

 She was taken to hospital but died a short time later.

-Police said a number of other people reported feeling unwell in the same building.
+Police said three other people reported feeling unwell in the same building and were also taken to hospital.

 London Fire Brigade carried out checks in the building and found "a quantity of chemicals".

+The Met said the chemicals were believed to be used for pest control.

-Police added: "They will be safely removed and an investigation will be carried out to determine how they came to be in the building."
+A spokesman added: "They will be safely removed and an investigation will be carried out to determine how they came to be in the building.

+"Other residents in the block were evacuated as a precaution and are being looked after by the local authority."

 Detectives are investigating but the Met said it was not being treated as a criminal investigation.